 Does Alcoholism Affect Cognitive Function?

-Alcoholism or Alcohol Use Disorder is defined as a primary, chronic disease with genetic, psychosocial, and environmental factors that influence its development.
-Alcoholism is characterized by several factors:
+Alcoholism or alcohol use disorder is a primary, chronic disease with genetic, psychosocial, and environmental factors influencing its development.
+Several factors characterize alcoholism:

 - A prolonged period of heavy and frequent alcohol use.